Home » Non-Sweet Fruits: What Are They? Are They Actually That Healthy?

 Are Non-Sweet Fruits Healthier than Sweet Fruits?

-No. Sweet fruits are essential for human health, while most non-sweet vegetable fruits are not edible in nature.
-The wild-type fruits of most non-sweet fruits naturally contain potent toxins.
+Non-sweet fruits are not healthier than sweet fruits.
+Sweet fruits – especially tropical fruits – are essential for human health as our ancestors were highly frugivorous and have evolved with those types of fruits as their main food source.
+In contrast, most non-sweet “vegetable fruits” naturally contain potent toxins.
+Their wild types are not edible!
 The two most prominent toxic compounds in vegetable fruits are cucurbitacin and solanine.
 Humans can only safely eat the fruits – of those otherwise toxic plants – due to selective breeding.
 Though the decreased toxic loads are enough for the fruits to become palatable for humans, they are not entirely eliminated!
-This shows that non-sweet fruits have not evolved as human (or mammal) food source.
+This shows that non-sweet fruits have not evolved as human (or mammalian) food sources.

 Non-sweet vegetable fruits